barbazul/1kfa/mod_guide_player.md

 Whenever a move is *resolved* by a Blessing card, return the Blessing card to the supply rather than keeping it in your discard pile.

-Note: some moves instruct you to match Chinese Zodiac symbols on the corners of cards.
-The corners of Blessing cards have a "dragon" symbol, which is *special*.
-The "dragon" symbol matches all other symbols except for the "goat" symbol on the wound cards.

 ## Other flip complications: Wound cards